iamtango/React-Learning/README.md

 npm init => create package.json

-npm i -D parcel => it is use to install parcel as devdependencies -D means devdependencies only in the Devlopment Environment we can install any package without -D that means it for globle Environment ^ (caret) => Auto upgrade to existing version
+npm i -D parcel => it is use to install parcel as devdependencies -D means devdependencies only in the Development Environment we can install any package without -D that means it for global Environment ^ (caret) => Auto upgrade to existing version

 as soon as any dependencies/devdependencies install then package-lock.json file